twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/design.md

 state must be in the same directory in the source state.
 In particular, every entry managed by chezmoi in the root of your home directory has a corresponding entry in the root of your source directory, which can mean that you end up with a lot of entries in the root of your source directory.
+This can be mitigated by using `.chezmoiroot` file.

 If chezmoi were to permit, say, multiple separate source directories (so you could, say, put `dot_bashrc` in a `bash/` subdirectory, and `dot_vimrc` in a